aakash-sony/_authentication/README.md

-# _authentication
+# \_authentication

+# author Akash Soni, 8303677522

 Here I have created a proper authentication page.
-In this project user can sign up, login, forget password, change password and edit their profile.
+In this project we have the following features:-

+# Registration using local storage

+# Login with Session Handling

+# Forget/Reset Password

+# Update Profile

+# Change Password

+# Organised Directory for HTML, CSS and Javascript

+# Logout